-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Biological Classification – Fungi – 1”.
+This set of Class 11 Biology Chapter 2 Multiple Choice Questions & Answers (MCQs) focuses on “Biological Classification – Fungi – 1”.

 1. Why do you think that food is protected from fungi when stored in refrigerator?